-A total of 552 burrows were located across the Carter Tract during the 2014 sampling season.
-Nineteen percent (n=102) of burrows were found to be active, 5% (n=28) were possibly active, 7% (n=40) were inactive, and 69% (n=382) were old or abandoned (Figure 10).
-Appendix II outlines detailed burrow counts by cluster and activity status across the Carter Tract from 2005-2014.
+A total of 632 burrows were documented across Carter Tract during the 2015 sampling season.
+Eighteen percent (n=117) of burrows were found to be active, 7% (n=45) were possibly active, 5% (n=30) were inactive, and 70% (n=440) were old or abandoned (Figure 6).
+Appendix I outlines detailed burrow counts by cluster and activity status across the Carter Tract from 2005-2015.

-Figure 10.
-Activity status of gopher tortoise burrows (n=512) located during 2014 surveys on the Carter Tract of Econfina Creek WMA, Washington County, Florida.
+Figure 6.
+Activity status of gopher tortoise burrows (n=632) located during 2015 surveys on the Carter Tract of Econfina Creek WMA, Washington County, Florida.

-The total number of active and possibly active burrows increased by 7 in 2014.
-Figure 11 illustrates how activity status of burrows has changed annually since the inception of the monitoring program.
-Due to the complexity of gopher tortoise behavior, frequent burrow status changes (such as those demonstrated in Figure 11) are natural and expected (Mushinsky and Esman 1994).
+The total number of active and possibly active burrows increased by 32 in 2015.
+Figure 7 illustrates how activity status of burrows has changed annually since the inception of the monitoring program.
+Due to the complexity of gopher tortoise behavior, frequent burrow status changes are natural and expected (Mushinsky and Esman 1994).
 Burrow occupancy rates vary over time and space (Nomani et al. 2008) and burrow creation and abandonment is highly dynamic.
 Therefore it is not uncommon to see steady and sometimes increasing numbers of abandoned burrows, even following habitat improvement activities.
 During a five-year study, Aresco and Guyer (1999) found that gopher tortoises in southern Alabama abandoned their burrows at a rate of 22% per year.
-Because FWC staff return to all burrows marked during previous years without regard for past activity status, a subsequent increase in these numbers is anticipated.
+Because FWC staff return to all burrows marked during previous years without regard for past activity status, a subsequent increase in abanonded burrow numbers is anticipated.

-Figure 11.
-Annual change in activity status of gopher tortoise burrows from 2005-2014 on the Carter Tract of Econfina Creek WMA, Washington County, Florida.
+Figure 7.
+Annual change in activity status of gopher tortoise burrows from 2007-2015 on the Carter Tract of Econfina Creek WMA, Washington County, Florida.